Tracks

 The Edit page of each track shows the track’s details and waveform and has the following actions:

-Load a sample from the Sample browser (see Loading a sample into track).
+Load a sample from the Sample browser.
+See Loading a sample into track for details.

 Rename the track for display and exporting as a file.